Skip to main content

 An academic exploration of endocrine restoration post-AAS use moves into the intricate biochemical and neuroendocrine mechanisms that govern the HPG axis.
 The challenge of recovery is rooted in the cellular and molecular adaptations that occur in response to supraphysiological androgen levels.

-The mechanism, while conceptually simple, involves complex interactions at the genomic level within the neurons of the hypothalamus and the gonadotropic cells of the pituitary.
+The negative feedback mechanism, while conceptually simple, involves complex interactions at the genomic level within the neurons of the hypothalamus and the gonadotropic cells of the pituitary.
 Prolonged exposure to high levels of androgens and their estrogenic metabolites can lead to a downregulation of GnRH gene expression in the hypothalamus and a reduced sensitivity of the pituitary to GnRH stimulation.
 The recovery process, therefore, is a matter of reversing these deep-seated adaptive changes.

 Research into the neurobiology of the HPG axis reveals that the regulation of GnRH neurons is incredibly complex, involving a host of neurotransmitters and neuropeptides, including kisspeptin, GABA, and glutamate.
 Kisspeptin, in particular, has emerged as a critical upstream regulator of GnRH release and is itself sensitive to the feedback of sex steroids.